-The number of CPU cores on the system (as determined by multiprocessing.cpu_count()).
-This is the default value for numba.config.NUMBA_NUM_THREADS unless the NUMBA_NUM_THREADS environment variable is set.
+The number of usable CPU cores on the system (as determined by len(os.sched_getaffinity(0)), if supported by the OS, or multiprocessing.cpu_count() if not).
+This is the default value for numba.config.
+NUMBA_NUM_THREADS unless the NUMBA_NUM_THREADS environment variable is set.

-numba.set num threads(n)
+numba.set_num_threads(n)